Please check out our Puppy Page to learn about how to adopt a Chapala Bay pup.

 No, Cotons need their people around.
 They are a very dependent breed, that is both their greatest strength and greatest weakness.
 Because they are bred for companionship, they are very attached to their people.
 They can not be well adjusted if left alone all day.
 If trained to be alone, they can be left a maximum of 3 to 4 hours.
 Young puppies can't be left that long.
 If you work all day, this is not the breed for you, unless they can go to a good, safe doggy daycare.

-Yes, we do.
-It is imperative that the pups meet a lot of different people in order to be well adjusted.
+Yes, we typically do.
+It is of benefit that the pups meet a lot of different people in order to be well adjusted.
 We just ask that our visitors wear clean clothes and not visit any dogs or dog parks before visiting.
-We have our guests wash their hands.
 It isn't healthy for the pups to never experience the outside world as well.
 A totally secluded sterile environment hurts their natural immunity, just like children.

 Allergies are a tough one.
 They are considered hypoallergenic, however, I find a lot of people are still allergic.
 I always test out allergies before going ahead, just to be on the safe side.